 William left Australia on 16 July 1915 and by 20 August 1915 was at Gallipoli aged only eighteen years and five months.

 The 24th Battalion spent ten weeks in the trenches at Lone Pine but on 18 October William was admitted to hospital with a septic hand and transferred to Malta.
 He rejoined the unit in Tel-El-Kebir, Egypt in January 1916.
 Before long, the 24th were preparing to leave for the Western Front.
 William arrived at Marseilles, France on 28 March, three days after his nineteenth birthday.
-The 24th Battalion were involved in the Battle of Pozieres in late July and Mouquet Farm in August with William promoted to Lance Corporal on 17 August 1916.
+The 24th Battalion was involved in the Battle of Pozieres in late July and Mouquet Farm in August with William promoted to Lance Corporal on 17 August 1916.

 On 20 February 1917, the Warracknabeal Herald, reported local thirteen-year-old Daisy Burke, who had sent gifts to soldiers, had received a letter from William Norman.
 Daisy was delighted to receive the letter with the tales of William’s adventures exciting reading for a girl from the Wimmera.
 William told Daisy of the countries he had travelled to, Egypt, Gallipoli, Malta, France and Belgium and was looking forward to a visit to England in the near future.
 He said, he had “visited no country that he likes so well as Australia, and if he is spared to see the end of the war he says he will be quite satisfied to return to Victoria” He told Daisy of the difficulties brought about by the weather with severe frost and snow and mud in the trenches in France which was worse, he said, than the mud in winter in Warracknabeal.

 For his twentieth birthday on 25 March 29, 1917, William got a septic thumb and was admitted to the Casualty Clearance Station.
 He was in hospital in Rouen by the end of the month.
 He rejoined the unit on 5 May, then at Noreuil.
 The battalion had a few relatively quiet months and during that time, on 5 August 1917, William received a promotion to Temporary Corporal.